 If you’ve ever wondered how to make perfect hard boiled eggs, this post is for you!
 Easy peel hard boiled eggs can be tricky, but they don’t have to be.
 From how long to boil eggs, to the best way to peel them, this post will have you on your way to perfect eggs every time!

-Hi everyone, I’m turning this post over to my husband who is king of making the perfect hard boiled eggs.
+I’m so excited to teach you how to make perfect hard boiled eggs today!
+My husband is the king of making the perfect hard boiled eggs.
 I made him write down all of his secrets to share with you today, so take it away Cullen! xoxo

-Hey, Cullen here also known as Mr. Picky Palate or @cullenflake on Instagram.
+Hey, Cullen here also known as Mr. Picky Palate.
 I love adding hard boiled eggs to my diet to increase the protein intake.
 I use boiled eggs in between meals or after a workout.
 Excited to share my tips with you that can save you tons of time.

-To get started, set the eggs into a sauce pan.
+Talking about how to boil eggs!
+To get started, set fresh eggs into a medium sized sauce pan.
 Some say that letting the egg acclimate to room temperature will stop them from cracking.
 I personally have found no correlation to stopping the crackiness by leaving the eggs out of the fridge.
 Every once in a while I get a cracked egg, but for the most part they stick together (I discuss more of this further down).

 I like to pour cold water in the pan and completely cover the eggs.
 Approximately one inch plus of water above the eggs is sufficient for boiling.
 Additionally, the construction man in me chooses cold water as I prefer not to use hot water coming from the copper pipes in my food, as copper over time disinigrates more with hot water running through it.